apache/rocketmq-site/_docs/08-release-manual.md

 > Hello RocketMQ Community,
 >
 > This is the vote for \<release version\> of Apache RocketMQ.
+> ${A brief introduction to RocketMQ and the features of this release.}
 >
 > **The artifacts:**
 > https://dist.apache.org/repos/dist/dev/rocketmq/${release version}